ESMValGroup/ESMValCore/doc/contributing.rst

 pull request description.
 You can ask the `@ESMValGroup/esmvaltool-recipe-maintainers`_ for help with updating existing recipes, but please be considerate of their time.
+You should tag the tag the `@ESMValGroup/esmvaltool-coreteam`_ to notify them of the backward-incompatible change, and give at least 2 weeks for objections to be raised before merging to the main branch.
+If a strong objection is raised the backwards-incompatible change should not be merged until the objection is resolved.

 When reviewing a pull request, always check for backward incompatible changes and make sure they are needed and have been discussed with the